Sex and gender differences in autism

 Sex and gender differences in autism exist regarding prevalence, presentation, and diagnosis.

 Men and boys are more frequently diagnosed with autism than women and girls.
 It is debated whether this is due to a sex difference in rates of autism spectrum disorders (ASD) or whether females are underdiagnosed.
 The prevalence ratio is often cited as about four males for every one female diagnosed.
 Other research indicates that it is closer to 3:1 or 2:1.
 One in every 42 males and one in 189 females in the United States is diagnosed with autism spectrum disorder.
 There is some evidence that females may also receive diagnoses somewhat later than males; however, thus far results have been contradictory.

+Men and boys tend to have higher rates of autism diagnosis, existing literature suggests that this can be attributed to the diagnostic frameworks which are based around men's behaviours and symptoms rather than reflecting the likelihood of having autism based on biological sex or gender.
+Current research highlights that current diagnostic tools for ASD have been shaped by men and boys' behaviours and symptoms and has indicated a significant implicit gender bias towards associating males with autistic traits.
+This is consistent with having a higher male-to-female autism ratio and it supports the view that females are under-diagnosed or diagnosed later in life.
+This brings up the notion of whether autism is perceived as a male condition and disregards females with autism.

+Delayed diagnosis in women and girls can be attributed to socio-cultural expectations which induces camouflaging or "masking" strategies to present behaviours that are more societally acceptable.
+Moreover, gendered socialisation influences such strategies and affects how girls and women express autism, whereby, girls are expected to have caring, social and empathic characteristics before exhibiting behaviours that are more commonly associated with autism, such as aggressiveness and unresponsiveness.
+This conceals underlying autism symptoms due to differences in perceiving such traits in girls and boys.

 Background

 Hans Asperger was one of the first people to study autism, with all of his four study subjects being male.
-Another early researcher, Leo Kanner described "autistic disturbances of affective contact" in the group consisting of eight boys and three girls.
+Another early researcher, Leo Kanner, described "autistic disturbances of affective contact" in the group consisting of eight boys and three girls.

 Autism Spectrum Disorder is commonly defined as a neurological developmental disorder with symptoms of poor social communication, repetitive behaviors, sensory sensitivities, executive dysfunction, and hyper-fixations.
 Women are less likely to be diagnosed as autistic than men; they are often misdiagnosed or not noticed to be neurodivergent by doctors.
 Women are also more likely to be diagnosed as autistic at a later age than men.
 There are many theories to explain this discrepancy in diagnoses, the most prominent being extreme male brain theory, imprinted brain theory, female protective effect theory, and female autism phenotype theory.